zturtleman/spearmint/voip-readme.txt

                    This is reset to "spatial" when connecting to a new server.
                    Presumably mods will manage this cvar, not people, but keybind could be useful for the general cases.
-To send to just your team, or the opposing team, or a buddy list, you have to set a list of numbers.
+To send to just the opposing team, or a buddy list, you have to set a list of numbers.

 cl_voipUseVAD: set to "1" to automatically send audio when the game thinks you
                are talking, "0" (the default) to require the user to manually